 Sunflower stem weevil is an occasional pest, but can reach high numbers in early planted fields that have not been rotated.
 The small (3/16 inch) brown and white mottled adults emerge in early May and begin laying eggs 2 to 5 weeks later.
 The stem weevil is very difficult to detect.
 Larvae burrow into the stalk, feed, and eventually form a chamber near the base of the plant where they overwinter.
+This is not to be confused with soybean stem borer in sunflower, which is a larger insect (Longhorn beetle; the larvae has similar action on the plant but will also girdle the stalk from the inside near the soil line.
 This causes the plant to be highly susceptible to lodging, particularly when harvest is delayed.
-Many growers do not realize they have had damaging levels of stem weevil until plants actually lodge.
+Many growers do not realize they have had damaging levels of stem weevil (or soybean stem borer in sunflower) until plants actually lodge.
 The larvae also seem to predispose the plant to charcoal rot.
 Crop rotation and delayed planting can be used to help avoid the problem.
 For reasons unknown, Castro County usually has a greater problem with stem weevils than other counties in the Texas South Plains.